On infinitesimal contraction analysis for hybrid systems: Applications

-A point mass $m$ moves along a frictionless rail to the right of a mechanical stop positioned at the origin, impacting plastically if it reaches the stop with negative velocity.
-The mass is connected to the stop with a parallel spring--damper: the viscosity of the damper is denoted $\beta$; the stiffness of the spring is denoted $\kappa$; the spring's rest length is adjusted by a time--varying input $u(t)$.
-This mechanical system subject to a unilateral constraint can be modeled in the hybrid systems framework from Section~\ref{sec:prelim} with: \begin{itemize} \item[$\D$] $= \D_{\emptyset}\coprod \D_{\lft}$ where $\D_{\emptyset} = \set{(q,\dot{q}) \in[0,+\infty)\times\Rbb}$ is the set of continuous states wherein the mass is unconstrained and $\D_{\lft} = \set{0\in \Rbb^0}$ is the (singleton) set of continuous states wherein the mass is constrained;
+Point mass $m$ moves along a frictionless rail to the right of a mechanical stop positioned at the origin, impacting plastically if it reaches the stop with negative velocity as illustrated in Fig.~\ref{fig:mech:1dof}.
+The mass is connected to the stop with a parallel spring-damper: the viscosity of the damper is denoted $\beta$; the stiffness of the spring is denoted $\kappa$; the spring's rest length is adjusted by a time-varying input $u(t)$.
+This mechanical system subject to a unilateral constraint can be modeled in the hybrid systems framework from Section~\ref{sec:prelim} with: \begin{itemize} \item[$\D$] $= \D_{\uncon}\coprod \D_{\con}$ where $\D_{\uncon} = \set{(q,\dot{q}) \in \Rbb^2}$ is the set of continuous states wherein the mass is unconstrained and $\D_{\con} = \set{0\in \Rbb^0}$ is the (singleton) set of continuous states wherein the mass is constrained;